Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 ## §1.6 Protocol process

-Big meetings must be recorded and the protocol is recorded in at least two copies, one of which shall be posted on the association's website and will be filed.
-Protocol shall be completed within two (2) weeks after a meeting.
+Big meetings must be recorded.
+The protocol shall be completed within two (2) weeks after a meeting.

 ## §1.6.1 Adjustment of protocol

-Protocol of the big meeting shall be adjusted by the chairman of the meeting, conference secretary, and one person appointed as witness.
+Protocol of the big meeting shall be adjusted by the chairman of the meeting, meeting secretary, and the adjustor.

 -------------------------------------------------------